monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 ## Phase 1c - Adding a simple test for the engine's configurable rules.

 The engine is supposed to be able to take various different rulesets, not just Conway's game of life.
-We'll now add a simple test for the rulesets.
+I'll now add a simple test for the rulesets.

 I created `test/customRules.test.js`, and then realized that I would want to share `testConfiguration` across files.
 I didn't know how to do it, so I googled it and found [this helpful thread](https://stackoverflow.com/questions/50411719/shared-utils-functions-for-testing-with-jest/52910794) that described how to use Jest's `setupFilesAfterEnv` to add a global helper.